U.S. Route 78: Georgia

-US 78 enters Georgia in Haralson County, and then proceeds through Carroll County and Douglas County.
+US 78 enters Georgia in Haralson County, passing through the downtowns of Tallapoosa and Bremen.
+It then proceeds through Carroll County and Douglas County.
 In Douglasville, located in Douglas County, US 78 runs through the downtown, historical part of the city.
 It is the original thoroughfare for these Georgia counties.

 The route then continues eastward through Cobb and Fulton counties into Atlanta.
-After crossing Peachtree Street, where US 78 marks a boundary between downtown and Midtown, US 78 is largely conterminous with Ponce de Leon Avenue.
+After crossing Peachtree Street, where US 78 marks a boundary between Downtown and Midtown, US 78 is largely conterminous with Ponce de Leon Avenue.
 As it proceeds due east, this section of the route passes Ponce City Market and crosses the Eastside Trail of the BeltLine before skirting a number of Frederick Law Olmsted-designed parks in the Druid Hills Historic District at the eastern edge of the city.

 After entering Decatur in DeKalb County, US 78 departs from Ponce de Leon Avenue to head northeast.
 South of the site of North DeKalb Mall, another short freeway portion begins — leading from just inside the eastern rim of Interstate 285 (the Perimeter) to the suburbs of Clarkston, Tucker, Stone Mountain, and Snellville.
 This portion is named the Stone Mountain Freeway, and provides an excellent view of Stone Mountain for eastbound motorists.